 Environmental specialists are a hot commodity to private environmental consulting firms.
 For example, Dakota Environmental, Inc. provides a wide range of services related to site assessment and remediation, soil boring and well monitoring projects, and environmental audits.
 Sioux Falls' GeoTek Engineering & Testing Services Inc. is another large environmental consulting firm that handles large jobs ranging from emergency spill response to indoor air quality issues.

 Governmental agencies in South Dakota also require the expertise of environmental scientists.
 The SD Natural Resources Conservation Service, for example, is a federally funded agency that works with private landowners to preserve their natural resources.
-In one recent year alone, this agency helped South Dakota farmers and ranchers implement more than .
+In one recent year alone, this agency helped South Dakota farmers and ranchers implement more than 39,000 conservation plans on more than 750,000 acres of cropland and more than 1 million acres of rangeland.

 Although your salary potential in environmental science will vary depending on your educational level and experience, as well as the sector in which you work, you may be pleasantly surprised to find that salaries for these specialists in South Dakota are quite competitive when compared to scientists in other fields.

-According to , environmental specialists and scientists in South Dakota earned an annual, average salary of $59,920, while conservation scientists earned $58,020 and geoscientists earned $70,620.
+According to 2020 BLS statistics, environmental specialists and scientists in South Dakota earned an annual, average salary of $59,920, while conservation scientists earned $58,020 and geoscientists earned $70,620.

 Master's in Environmental Science in South Dakota